 As soon as I heard that The Curious Incident of the Dog in the Night-Time was touring, I bought tickets to see it at the Lowry Theatre.
 Being a winner of seven Olivier Awards and based on the best-selling book by Mark Haddon, it was a must see for me!

-Christopher Boone (Joshua Jenkins), a teenage boy with Asperger’s-like issues, is mistakenly accused of killing his neighbour’s dog, Wellington, who has been stabbed with a garden fork.
+Christopher Boone (Joshua Jenkins), a teenage boy on the autistic spectrum, is mistakenly accused of killing his neighbour’s dog, Wellington, who has been stabbed with a garden fork.
 When his name is cleared, Christopher sets out on a detective mission to investigate the killing of Wellington.
 Alongside this, the play also explores Christopher’s relationship with his father, Ed (Stuart Laing) and school mentor, Siobhan (Geraldine Alexander).

 The best thing about the play is Bunnie Christie‘s amazing production design.
 The stage originally looks like a cube, with the appearance of a mathematical graph, but during the show, stunning visual effects are impressively projected onto the back wall, sides and floor of the stage.
 This is particularly effective when the location switches to London; and also when Christopher draws on the floor and his drawings are reflected, as graphics, on the back wall.
 Other than the excellent visual effects, the gorgeous lighting design takes your breath away.
 Bright colours bring a child-like quality to the lighting, yet these lights also reflect Christopher’s mood when he has a breakdown, by turning into a vivid red.